Our roaming cultural lens turns to Germany, with a rundown of the essential fashion brands that the European nation has to offer.

-Munich’s A Kind Of Guise are one of Germany’s most forward-thinking menswear brands.
-Their domestically made collections reference broad, eclectic influences – making a big step away from their country’s typically conservative menswear culture.
-With collections inspired by Mongolian football culture and lookbooks shot in Athens, A Kind Of Guise’s cosmopolitan take on casualwear steps into unknown territories while keeping one foot firmly planted on wearability.
+Munich's A Kind Of Guise are one of the most forward-thinking German fashion brands for high-quality menswear.
+Their domestically made collections reference broad, eclectic influences - making a big step away from their country's typically conservative menswear culture.
+With collections inspired by Mongolian football culture and lookbooks shot in Athens, A Kind Of Guise's cosmopolitan take on casualwear steps into unknown territories while keeping one foot firmly planted on wearability.

-A designer of legendary status – who The New York Times crowned “The Queen of Less” – Jil Sander has pioneered minimalism in fashion since 1968.
-That’s nearly 50 years of the low-key aesthetics which have come to dominate Germany and Scandinavia’s fashion landscapes so heavily.
-Her label has had a rocky history; it was bought out by Prada in 1999, before Sanders abruptly quit six months later, sending the company into a tailspin that saw sales plummet and nearly all of the brand’s production and design staff resign.
+A designer of legendary status - who The New York Times crowned "The Queen of Less" - Jil Sander has pioneered minimalism in fashion since 1968.
+That's nearly 50 years of the low-key aesthetics which have come to dominate Scandinavian and German clothing brands—understandably altering the fashion landscape heavily.
+Her label has had a rocky history; it was bought out by Prada in 1999, before Sanders abruptly quit six months later, sending the company into a tailspin that saw sales plummet and nearly all of the brand's production and design staff resign.

 Sanders returned to the house in 2003, before resigning again in 2004 - citing insurmountable differences with Prada's CEO Patrizio Bertelli.
 Prada subsequently appointed none other than Raf Simons to head up the house.
 After Simons left for Dior in 2012, the label has kept a steady course without a big-name creative director, furthering its iconic legacy in minimalism, while Sanders herself has established her own consultancy; which most notably collaborated with fast fashion giant Uniqlo on their +J collections.